akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted by the same number of days.

--    Issue RFP on November 3, 2017,
+-    Issue RFP on [UPDATE DATE],

--    Deadline for receipt of questions by November 15, 2017,
+-    Deadline for receipt of questions by [UPDATE DATE],

--    Deadline for receipt of proposals on November 27, 2017,
+-    Deadline for receipt of proposals on [UPDATE DATE],

--    Interviews conducted with qualifying offerors on December 4 - 8, 2017,
+-    Interviews conducted with qualifying offerors on [UPDATE DATE],

--    Proposal Evaluation Committee complete evaluation by December 15, 2017,
+-    Proposal Evaluation Committee complete evaluation by [UPDATE DATE],

--    State of Alaska issues Notice of Intent to Award a contract on December 15, 2017,
+-    State of Alaska issues Notice of Intent to Award a contract on [UPDATE DATE],

--    State of Alaska issues contract on December 20, 2017.
+-    State of Alaska issues contract on [UPDATE DATE].

 This RFP does not, by itself, obligate the state.
 The state's obligation will commence when the contract is approved by the Commissioner of the